AndrasCsorba/3d-rotate-project/README.md

 3. File Structure
 less
 Code kopieren
-/image-slider
-│
-├── index.html     // Main HTML file
-├── style.css      // CSS file for styling
-├── app.js         // JavaScript file for slider functionality
-└── img/           // Folder for images used in the slider
 4. Setup Instructions
 Clone the Repository
 Clone the project repository from GitHub using the following command: